- Introduction to Syncloop

 To access the API Token

-1. Click on the web service in Package Explorer for which the token needs to be generated.
+1. Click on the API in Package Explorer for which the token needs to be generated.

 2. Click on the API Token icon in the toolbox.